-When it comes to kitchen appliances, few companies are as enigmatic and perplexing as Australia-based Thermomix, and a recent investigation launched by the Australian Competition and Consumer Commission (ACCC) only adds to the bewilderment.
+When it comes to kitchen appliance makers, few companies are as enigmatic and perplexing as Australia-based Thermomix, and a recent investigation launched by the Australian Competition and Consumer Commission (ACCC) only adds to the bewilderment.
 After a rash of safety complaints and objections to an odd confidentiality agreement surfaced in March, the ACCC opened an investigation geared toward assessing whether Thermomix’s products were faulty or not.
 The commission officially confirmed its involvement in the investigation this week.

 In the months since the investigation was launched, a consumer group called Choice also filed a mass incident report packed with 87 claims of faulty Thermomix products.
 According to Choice, several complaints alleged hot liquid could explode from the Thermomix device.
 On 18 different occasions, owners were burned so severely they had to seek medical treatment.
 Though these grievances were filed to Choice, the ACCC says it’s using the amassed complaints as part of its ongoing investigation.

 “The safety, welfare, and support of our customers is and always has been our highest priority,” said Thermomix in response to the controversy.
 “We have always fully cooperated with the relevant authorities and will continue to do so.
 We do not wish to prejudice the outcome of the review by the ACCC by commenting further at this time.”